 - Greater sexual desire

 - Increased feelings of sociability

 Despite the rush or high an amphetamine user can get from the drug, it causes significant physical side effects that range from mildly unpleasant to potentially life-threatening.
-These include:

 - Pupil dilation and bloodshot eyes